RodeWayne/wentaowan/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://cse.sysu.edu.cn/'>Sun Yat-sen University</a>. wanwentao93@gmail.com.
-The best theory comes from practice, and the best practice comes from theory.
+subtitle: State: Job Seeker.
+Email: wanwentao93@gmail.com.
+Motto: The best theory comes from practice, and the best practice comes from theory.

 profile:
   align: right